snowch/draft-blog-cloudant-offline-first-patterns/draft_part1.md

 - inserts the document(s) into the target user's database
 - deletes the document(s) from the current user's database.

-<start-comment-marker>If you are using the database per user pattern with a master database, and making the assumption that the backend administrator will allocate a task from one user to another by making changes in the master database this process gets considerably more complex.
-One approach is described in detail in the section "Database per user pattern - moving data using document state".
+<start-comment-marker>If you are using the *database per user pattern* with a master database, and making the assumption that the backend administrator will allocate a task from one user to another by making changes in the master database this process gets considerably more complex.
+One approach is described in detail in part 2 of the blog, "Database per user pattern / moving data using document state".

-The filtered replication pattern has similar complexity as the database per user pattern with a master database for moving documents between users.
-One approach is described in detail in the section "Database per user - moving data using document state".<end-comment-marker>
+The *filtered replication pattern* has similar complexity as the database per user pattern with a master database for moving documents between users.
+One approach is described in detail in part 2 of the blog, "Filtered replication pattern / moving data using document state".<end-comment-marker>

 [comment]: # (This seems like a long-winded redirect to another section.)